 I am currently studying Food Business with Chinese Studies at UCD and I am loving every minute of it.
 This course has allowed me to meet so many new people.
-The brand-new Confucius Institute, overlooking one of UCD's beautiful lakes, is a building dedicated to Chinese studies and my favourite building on links, especially in the food and drink sector.
+The brand-new Confucius Institute, overlooking one of UCD's beautiful lakes, is a building dedicated to Chinese studies and my favourite building on campus.
+Ireland and China have been building up strong trade links, especially in the food and drink sector.
 There will be no shortage of employment for a student who understands agribusiness and has obtained fluency in Chinese.
-All of third year is spent in Renmin University in Beijing, one of China's immerse themselves in Chinese culture and broaden their knowledge of the language.
+All of third year is spent in Renmin University in Beijing, one of China's top business schools.
+Students are given the opportunity to immerse themselves in Chinese culture and broaden their knowledge of the language.
 The combination of food, business and learning the Chinese language, makes this a unique course. - Eoin Gaine, Student